 Is the text in the image really readable?

-What LinkedIn ad formats are supported?
+What LinkedIn formats are supported?

 1200×628 (landscape sponsored content), 1080×1080 (square feed), and 1080×1920 (Stories).
-These cover every paid placement except video ads — for those, see the video creative actor.
+These cover every paid placement except video — see the video creative guide for that.

 Can I bring my brand palette and logo?